codefordallas/codefordallas.github.io/docs/CI_Explainer.md

 - push to **master** (direct merge)
 - PR to (current "main branch") **v1-mvp**

+We are currently discussing with original volunteer about also adding **master** to the PR section, since people should not be making a direct merge to **master**.

 ## Jobs:  Build Steps

 ### Uses

 In the `jobs > build > steps` section, there are some `uses` that include:  `actions/checkout@vX` (where X is a number)

-This relates to the GitHub Actions marketplace [checout](https://github.com/marketplace/actions/checkout).
+This relates to the GitHub Actions marketplace [checkout](https://github.com/marketplace/actions/checkout) action.
 This was determined from [here](https://docs.github.com/en/actions/learn-github-actions/finding-and-customizing-actions#adding-an-action-from-github-marketplace).

 This allows the action to checkout your repo.